stacksgov/sips/sips/sip-005/sip-005-blocks-and-transactions.md

 If such a discovery is made, the microblock stream is truncated to the last microblock before the height in the microblock stream of the equivocation, and this microblock (or any of its predecessor microblocks in the stream) remain viable chain tips for subsequent leaders to build off of.
-In the mean time, anyone can submit a poison-microblock transaction with both signed headers in order to (1) destroy the equivocating leader's coinbase and fees, and (2) receive 5% of the destroyed tokens as a reward, provided that the poison-microblock
+In the meantime, anyone can submit a poison-microblock transaction with both signed headers in order to (1) destroy the equivocating leader's coinbase and fees, and (2) receive 5% of the destroyed tokens as a reward, provided that the poison-microblock